YaleDHLab/lab-workshops/intro-to-javascript/README.md

 # Intro to JavaScript

-JavaScript is a high-level object-oriented programming language that's easy to learn and fun to use.
-JavaScript recently became the most popular programming language in the world, perhaps because it powers a wide range of interactive applications on the web and native devices.
+JavaScript is a high-level, object-oriented programming language that's easy to learn and fun to use.
+JavaScript recently became [the most popular programming language in the world](./images/programming_languages.png), perhaps because it powers an enormous range of interactive applications on the web and native devices.
 This session aims to offer a quick introduction to the power of the JavaScript language.

 ## Getting Started